DalgoT4D/dalgot4d.github.io/dbt-project.md

     target_type
     default_schema
 ```
+(Currently each org can only have one dbt project configured)

 The `gitrepo_url` is the full URL to their GitHub repo.
 If the repo is private, then Dalgo will need to pull from it with a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and we store their `gitrepo_access_token_secret` for this purpose.